AnNguyen15423/AutomationAgriculture/README.md

-                                                                              Automatic Irrigation System with Sensor Integration

-Overview:
-This project aims to develop an Automatic Irrigation System using various sensors including DHT11 for temperature and humidity, Soil Moisture sensor, Water Level sensor, and Rain sensor.
-The system utilizes a Step Motor to reach set positions and controls a water pump to maintain optimal soil moisture levels.
-Additionally, it offers remote control via the Blynk app and local control through buttons with data displayed on an LCD screen.

-Components:
--DHT11 Temperature and Humidity Sensor.
--Soil Moisture Sensor.
--Water Level Sensor.
--Rain Sensor.
--Step Motor.
--Water Pump.
--ESP32 microcontroller.
--LCD Display.
--Buttons for local control.
--Blynk app for remote control.

-Functionality:
-Sensor Integration: The system collects data from DHT11, Soil Moisture, Water Level, and Rain sensors to monitor environmental conditions.
-Automatic Irrigation: Based on sensor data, the system automatically controls the water pump to adjust soil moisture levels.
-Step Motor Control: Utilizes a Step Motor to reach predefined positions for irrigation.
-Remote Control: Integrates with the Blynk app to allow remote monitoring and control of the irrigation system.
-Local Control: Provides buttons for manual control and adjustment of system parameters.
-Data Display: Real-time sensor data is displayed on an LCD screen for local monitoring.

-Setup:
--Connect sensors (DHT11, Soil Moisture, Water Level, Rain) and actuators (Step Motor, Water Pump) to the Arduino or compatible microcontroller.
--Install the Blynk app on your smartphone and set up the interface to control the irrigation system remotely.
--Upload the ESP32 code provided in this repository to the microcontroller.
--Configure the Arduino code to ensure proper pin mappings and sensor calibration.
--Power on the system and monitor sensor data through the LCD display or the Blynk app.
--Use local buttons or the Blynk app to control the irrigation system as needed.

-Contributions:
--Contributions to this project are welcome!
-Feel free to submit bug fixes, enhancements, or new features via pull requests.
+Smart Irrigation System
+Introduction
+Welcome to our Smart Irrigation System project!
+Our aim is to revolutionize the way you manage your garden or farm by automating the irrigation process using cutting-edge technology.
+By integrating various sensors and advanced control mechanisms, our system ensures that your plants receive the optimal amount of water at all times, leading to healthier growth and conservation of resources.

+Components
+DHT11 Temperature and Humidity Sensor
+Soil Moisture Sensor
+Water Level Sensor
+Rain Sensor
+Step Motor
+Water Pump
+ESP32 Microcontroller
+LCD Display
+Buttons for Local Control
+Blynk App for Remote Control
+Functionality
+Sensor Integration
+Our system collects real-time data from DHT11, Soil Moisture, Water Level, and Rain sensors to provide comprehensive insights into environmental conditions.

+Automatic Irrigation
+Based on sensor data analysis, our system autonomously controls the water pump to maintain optimal soil moisture levels, ensuring your plants receive just the right amount of water they need.

+Step Motor Control
+With the help of a Step Motor, our system precisely adjusts irrigation positions, allowing for targeted watering and efficient water distribution.

+Remote Control
+Integrating seamlessly with the Blynk app, our system enables remote monitoring and control of irrigation settings from anywhere, providing you with ultimate convenience and flexibility.

+Local Control
+For manual intervention and fine-tuning, our system offers intuitive buttons for local control, allowing you to adjust parameters and irrigation schedules as per your requirements.

+Data Display
+Keep track of environmental conditions and irrigation status in real-time with our LCD display, providing you with actionable insights for better decision-making and garden management.

+Setup
+Connect sensors and actuators as per the provided instructions.
+Install the Blynk app on your smartphone and configure the interface for remote control.
+Upload the ESP32 code provided in this repository to your microcontroller.
+Ensure proper pin mappings and sensor calibration for seamless operation.
+Power on the system and monitor sensor data through the LCD display or the Blynk app.
+Enjoy hassle-free irrigation management with our Smart Irrigation System!
+Contributions
+We welcome contributions from the community!
+Whether it's bug fixes, enhancements, or new features, feel free to submit your contributions via pull requests.
+Together, let's make gardening smarter and more sustainable.

+License
+This project is licensed under the MIT License.

+Join us in revolutionizing irrigation practices with technology and innovation!
+Happy gardening! 🌱💧🌞